hannutt/FlaskApi/README.md

 It is possible to read, update, add new records and delete records to all the mentioned databases.
 You can also create new document collections in Mongo databases and tables and columns in SQL databases.
-You can also make your own SQL and NoSQL queries to the databases.
+You can also make your own SQL and NoSQL queries to the databases and save data to csv-files.

 The Mongo Cloud Atlas username and password are stored in the .env environment file and retrieved with the os.getenv function.
 The .env file is in gitignore mode for security reasons.